 1996: Avigdor Kahalani replaced Moshe Shahal as Minister of Public Security

-1997(13th of Sivan, 5757): Lev Kopelev passed away.
-The Russian born Kopelev was an idealist and a committed Bolshevik.
-Over time, he would become a dissident and ended up having to live out his days in Cologne, Germany.
+1997(13th of Sivan, 5757): Lev Kopelev the Russian born idealist and a committed Bolshevik who over time would become a dissident and ended up having to live out his days in Cologne, Germany passed away today.

 1999: The Times of London reviewed “Israel and the Bomb” by Avner Cohen.